vecipher/Clematis3/docs/m13/overview.md

 - If you have goldens recorded before M13’s newline/path normalization, re-record once using the provided normalization script; lock after that.
 - Ensure CI uses the **deterministic env** block above (notably `SOURCE_DATE_EPOCH=315532800`).
+- If you enable perf/quality flags, expect extra logs under `logs/perf/`.
+These are non-canonical diagnostics and are excluded from identity gates.

 ---